 Our student union Mela looks after our students' interests and when not involved in politics, makes parties happen.

-Our spaces are located in the main building of the former TAIK (nowadays School of Arts, Design and Architecture), spread out on two floors.
+Our spaces are located in Miestentie 3, Otaniemi, Espoo, spread out on two floors.
 The Lab's spaces offer the usual assortment of offices, teaching facilities and project areas and are equipped with modern resources for authoring and development.
 We have a wide selection of software available for the Mac OS X, Linux and Windows platforms and good resources for audiovisual production, in an environment open for students 24/7/365+

-The Media Centre Lume, which offers an array of professional production and post-production facilities for us to use, is conveniently located right next door.
+The Media Centre Lume, which offers an array of professional production and post-production facilities for us to use, is located right next to our previous home in Arabia, Hämeentie 135, Helsinki.

 Currently, the use of our resources is limited to people with an official working permit at the Media Lab.
 For students of other schools and departments, gaining access usually requires active participation in some of our projects or courses.
 Our alumni are welcome to inquire for a permit for such non-profit projects that could also contributed in by our current students.